faizpuad/Project1-Guide-Note/README.md

         - Or if you're using someone's folder, just blindly run it if you're not sure what library is missing.
 From the error prompted, adjust installation accordingly 🛠️

     - Step 6: What to remember each time you open a laptop/open project 💡
-        - Make sure env is already active, if not activate it before use or install new package.
+        - Make sure env is already active, if not activate it before use. **DO NOT** install new package if not in an activate environment.
 That's it 🚀
         - Or easier way is before opening your VSC, use the terminal: 💻

                 Using Command Line
                 ```
                 # Activate your virtual environment:
                 ## Unix/Mac
-                bash Copy source venv/bin/activate
+                source projectdemoenv/bin/activate
                 ## Windows
-                venv\Scripts\activate
+                projectdemoenv\Scripts\activate

                 # Open VSCode from the same terminal:
                 code .